Last updated in May 2020

 Cash refers to the notes and coins in your pocket as well as the money in your current account.
 It is the most liquid form of money as you are able to spend it immediately.
 On the other hand, it is also the least profitable form of money.
-You are unlikely to gain anything unless you put your money in a high-interest current account which often limit the amount you can put in.
+You are unlikely to gain anything unless you put your money in high-interest current accounts which often limit the amount you can put in.

 On the contrary, your cash is likely to lose value over time.
 This is because of inflation (increase in price levels over time).
 Inflation is generally estimated at 2.0 to 2.5% per year so if your interest is less than that, you lose money over time.
 If you have cash you do not need right now, it is better to invest it elsewhere.

 Peer-to-peer lending, often called P2P lending, means that you lend money to other people or companies directly without going through a bank.
 As bank charges are omitted from the process, investors can earn higher interest from their money and borrows pay a lower interest rate on their loans.
-Peer-to-peer lending can have many forms which differ in terms of risk and return.
+Peer-to-peer lending can have many forms that differ in terms of risk and return.

 Ratesetter is one of the more prominent peer-to-peer lending companies and offers the advantage of having its own protection scheme.
 According to the company, none of their customers has lost money with Ratesetter.
 Note that this does not mean no one will lose money in the future as there is still no FSCS protection.

 Brickowner is another peer-to-peer lending service that I am using.
 Brickowner lets you invest into properties without going through the hassle of buying and owning a house.
 This is a slightly more risky form of peer-to-peer lending, but also offers higher returns.
 You will get a £50 bonus for investing £1,000 if you sign-up via my link.

 The liquidity of peer-to-peer loans depends on the availability of a secondary market.
 Generally, it is quite easy to get your money back but this differs depending on the service you are using.